CDC Panel: Use of the J&J Vaccine for COVID-19 Can Resume

 Dr. Sarah Long, professor of pediatrics at Drexel University College of Medicine, was one of the four members who voted against the recommendation.
 “I did not object to the recommendation,” she told the committee in explaining her vote.
 “I objected to the absence of any kind of guidance from us.
 I’m very sorry we haven’t chosen to put up front the knowledge we have that this unique, clustered side effect is almost certainly related to the vaccine and that there are options.”

-If CDC director Dr. Rochelle Walensky accepts the group’s recommendation to reinstate the J&J vaccine with an amended warning, then it will be up to the CDC, the state public health departments and individual providers to inform people of the risks of the shot.
-The CDC is planning on publishing the updated EUA warning both on its website as well as in its weekly MMWR publication on April 27, and fact sheets for providers and people receiving the vaccine will also be updated in coming days.
+Now it will be up to the CDC, the state public health departments and individual providers to inform people of the risks of the shot.
+The CDC is planning on publishing the updated EUA warning both on its website as well as in its weekly MMWR publication on April 27, and fact sheets for providers and people receiving the vaccine have already been updated and will be distributed in coming days.

 The committee members discussed the burden that would place on some providers, especially those with smaller vaccination programs, who would now, ideally, have to stock two different vaccines in case some people decide against getting the J&J shot.
 They also considered the possibility that some women uncomfortable with getting J&J shot would end up not getting vaccinated or delaying their vaccination entirely if another option isn’t available immediately.
 “It places upon us who are making this vaccine available and distributing it, the responsibility to make sure the public is informed about the risk,” said Dr. Jose Romero, professor of pediatrics at University of Arkansas, director of Arkansas department of health, and chair of the committee.
 “Our responsibility as clinicians is to make sure women understand this risk and when possible, that they have alternatives at the same time that we are administering the vaccine.”